 10. Create a sleep ritual

 Create a calm atmosphere, where your bedroom should be used for sleep or calm activities only.
 Turn off your screens (including TV, computer, iPad, and mobile phone) at least 1 hour before bedtime as the blue light they emit can decrease melatonin production affecting sleep.
-You can instead adopt relaxing practices in preparation for bedtime such as reading your favourite book, listening to calm music, or doing a 10-minute meditation (there are some great applications such as Headspace and Mind which can help you with setting up a meditation routine).
+You can instead adopt relaxing practices in preparation for bedtime such as reading your favourite book, listening to calm music, or doing a 10-minute meditation (there are some great applications such as Headspace and Calm which can help you with setting up a meditation routine).
 Going to bed and waking up at the same time every day is another great way to help regulating your circadian rhythm.

 Abbasi, B., Kimiagar, M., Sadeghniiat, K., Shirazi, M. M., Hedayati, M., & Rashidkhani, B. (2012).
 The effect of magnesium supplementation on primary insomnia in elderly: A double-blind placebo-controlled clinical trial.
 Journal of Research in Medical Sciences : The Official Journal of Isfahan University of Medical Sciences.